DianaBFlores/DianaBFlores/README.md

 <hr>
 <br />

-My name is Diana Flores and I am an engineer at Truist Bank.
+My name is Diana Flores and I'm a software engineer at Truist Bank.
 I'm from the sunshine state 🌴 and currently living in Charlotte NC.

 <hr>